-Extrusion Machining - Learn more about extrusion machines
+Extrusion Machining - Learn About Extrusion Machining Centers

-To understand what an extrusion machine is, you need to briefly overview the extrusion process itself.
+To understand what an extrusion machining center is, you need to overview the extrusion process itself briefly.

 The extrusion process

 Extrusion is a metal-forming manufacturing method used to create objects with specific cross-sectional profiles.
 The material will be pressed through a pre-shaped die.
 The process is a bit like squeezing toothpaste out of a tube.
-Imagine the toothpaste as a heated, cylindrical aluminum bar, also called an ingot.
+Imagine the toothpaste as a heated, cylindrical aluminum bar called an ingot.
 The toothpaste tube is the tool itself.
-The hot material is pressed through a tool/matrix that gives the profile its shape.
-When the profile leaves the tool, air or water is cooling it down it.
+The hot material is pressed through a tool/matrix that shapes the profile.
+When the profile leaves the tool, air or water cools it down.
 Then the shapes are stretched while they are still ’soft.’
-In this way, stresses are released in the aluminum, and the profiles finally get the right dimensions.
+This way, stresses are released in the aluminum, and the profiles finally get the correct dimensions.
 The profiles are cut and get their final strength through hot or cold aging.
-The final step is finishing or surface treatment to enhancing appearance and corrosion properties.
-Once this is completed, you are ready for a MODIG extrusion machining center to make parts with your specifications.
+The next step is finishing or surface treatment to enhance appearance and corrosion properties.
+After the surface treatment, you can use an extrusion machining center to process the profile further and produce parts according to your specific requirements.

-MODIG is at the forefront when it comes to manufacturing machines for aluminum extrusions.
-All the extrusion machines we offer make a big difference in product quality as they simultaneously are helping to minimize production costs and ensure that the customer achieves the desired productivity.
+MODIG is at the forefront when it comes to manufacturing machining centers for aluminum extrusions.
+All the extrusion machines we offer make a big difference in product quality as they simultaneously help to minimize production costs and ensure that the customer achieves the desired productivity.
 We will now focus on how our extrusion machines complete parts in one setup.

-MODIG’s extrusion machines, are perfect for producing components for example the automotive and aerospace industries, have two or three rotary tables and process straight bars and profiles of aluminum and composite material.
-The raw material is continuously loaded to the machine from the left and automatically pulled into position for machining.
+MODIG’s extrusion machines are perfect for producing components.
+For example, the automotive and aerospace industries have.
+The MODIG solution is available with two or three rotary tables and one or two spindles to process straight bars and profiles of aluminum and composite material.
+The raw material is continuously loaded onto the machine from the left and automatically pulled into position for machining.
 No pre-cutting is required before the raw material is pushed through the pre-designed jaws and processed in the machine.
 Details are machined in a single process without the operator needing to reset and realign the machine when milling at different rates.
 Rather than cutting the raw material into specific lengths, MODIG’s extrusion machines handle extrusions in full size, resulting in a reduced setup time, no work holding, and a significant reduction in cycle time.

 Extrusion machining is used today in many industries because it is both surprisingly cost-effective and time-efficient for the right parts.
 The automotive industry has been using extrusion solutions for many years.
 In particular, the manufacturers of Electric Vehicles require this type of machine to manufacture parts and components, such as battery trays, battery enclosures, and much more.
 The aerospace industry has also benefited from the advantages of extrusion.
 Aluminum Extrusion has also become increasingly common in construction due to its high strength-to-weight ratio and cost advantages.
 In addition to commercial applications, the Extrusion Machining industry has discovered several other industries that make extensive use of the extrusion process.